 find the same or similar equipment at a significantly lower price.

-But do know that when you visit one of the Amazon links from my site and then buy something I earn a small percentage of the sale.
+When you visit one of the Amazon links from my site and then buy something I earn a small percentage of the sale.
 It doesn't affect the price you pay one bit.
-And it's how I'm able keep Smoker-Cooking.com alive and growing.

 I use an old insulated 5 gallon water jug for turkey brining.
 Lowe's hardware stores usually have food grade 5 gallon buckets available for a few bucks.
 The bucket liner bags will keep the interior of your brining container like new.
 You can get kosher salt at any grocery store for a lot less than Amazon's price.
 From what I've learned, Diamond Crystal is the purest kosher salt available.